Supply Chain Management: Policy

 4. Freedom of Association and Collective Bargaining

-Suppliers shall respect the right of employees to associate freely and engage in collective bargaining as methods of negotiating working environments, wages and other matters with employers.
+Suppliers shall respect the right of employees to associate freely and to engage in collective bargaining as a means of negotiating working conditions, wages, and other matters with employers.

 5. Discrimination

-Suppliers shall strive to ensure equal opportunities in the workplace and shall not engage in discrimination with regard to recruitment and employment practices.
+Suppliers shall strive to ensure equal opportunities in the workplace and shall not engage in discrimination in recruitment or employment practices.

 6. Abuse and Harassment